jmcclenon/AWS/Security Token Service.md

 SCENARIOI

 You are hosting a company website on some EC2 web servers in your VPC.
-Users of the website must log in to the site which then authenticates against the com
+Users of the website must log in to the site which then authenticates against the companies active directory servers which are based on site at the companies headquaters.
+You VPC is connected to your company HQ via a secure IPSEC VPN.
+Once logged in the user can only hav

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNDMwODE5NCwxNzk0NDQyNDQ2LDEwMz
+eyJoaXN0b3J5IjpbLTU5NDgyODMxOSwxNzk0NDQyNDQ2LDEwMz
 c2Mjc0NSw2ODA3MzkxMTgsMTE1NzM1MjM2NF19
 -->